 Of course, at the last minute, God does provide.
 An angel stops Abraham from sacrificing his son to God.
 Because although child sacrifice might have been normal in Abraham’s world, it is not something which this new God – the true God – demands for himself.
 Abraham has proven himself willing to make the ultimate sacrifice in service to his God – according to his own and his world’s understanding of things.
 God stepping in to stop Abraham didn’t just mean sparing the boy.
 It also meant giving Abraham and his decedents a new understanding of normal.
 Sacrificing your own child to meet the demand of a god would no longer be part of normal, proper behavior for Abraham’s decedents even though it would continue to be for those around them for many centuries to come.
 It is not easy to shake a person’s understanding of what is normal, but this event does just that.

 The problem with this story is our own.
 First there’s our own provincialism.
 We presume to judge without appreciating context or the difficulties posed by human nature.
 As if we would have done it all differently had we been there.
 But even more than that, we have a problem with stories like this because we fail to understand what it is God has been doing in his interactions with us all this time.
 God’s primary purpose is and has always been to re-orient us to himself.
 To take us from where we are and move us ever closer to where He is.
 So many of us have this fairy-tale notion that God works by fiat – he comes down, sets us right and then sits up on high watching to see if we get it right.
 But that’s not what God does – because that’s not how people work.
 As I’ve been talking about a fair amount lately, we humans don’t change easy.
 Paradigm shifts are hard.
 Even in a rapidly changing world such as our own, shifting our way of thinking about and viewing the world is a challenge some people just aren’t up to.
 How much more difficult would it have been for people 6000 years ago living in a world which changed very little from generation to generation?
 Sure, God could have come down and declared a new order, but going from an ANE mindset to the perfection of God in one lifetime is well beyond human capabilities.
-God’s been dealing with us for millenia now and we’re still working on it.
+God’s been dealing with us for millenia now and we’re still working on it, in fact.